- ORDER: Caprimulgiformes

 - Cool Facts

 - The Rivoli's Hummingbird is the second-largest hummingbird north of Mexico.
-Only the Blue-throated Hummingbird is larger.
+Only the Blue-throated Mountain-gem is larger.

-- The Rivoli's Hummingbird has been known to hybridize with the Blue-throated Hummingbird, Broad-billed Hummingbird, the Violet-crowned Hummingbird, and the Berylline Hummingbird.
+- The Rivoli's Hummingbird has been known to hybridize with Blue-throated Mountain-gem, Broad-billed Hummingbird, Violet-crowned Hummingbird, and Berylline Hummingbird.
+Such hybrids are rare, and can look very confusing!

-- Rivoli's Hummingbirds have one of the highest recorded heart rates of any vertebrate (range 420–1,200 beats/min)
+- Rivoli's Hummingbirds have one of the highest recorded heart rates of any vertebrate, ranging from 420–1,200 beats per minute.

 - A hummingbird flower mite uses the Rivoli's Hummingbird for transport: hiding in the birds’ nasal passages until they can jump off at a subsequent flower patch.